isobelbutler/Movie-Data/README.md

 2. Create a loop that would run through the object, and render the information onto the website.
 3. Add a way for the user to filter the displayed information by category.
 4. Create a form that allow users to submit and display their own film.
-5.
+5. Change layout to remove title to make for a cleaner design.
+6. Add fixed header and move filters into this.

 ## Debugging

-### Issue: I couldn't work out how to access the titles, or the data within them.
+### Issue: I couldn't work out how to access the object film titles, or the data within them.

+As part of the course I've been doing to learn JavaScript I had come across objects and how to access them, but they were laid out differently, with just one set of key:value pairs.
+At first I worked out how to access each of the films values, but not the actual title, until I realied that the title was a key!
+Once I had realised that, it all began making sense.

 **Solution:**
 ```javascript